Kish Island: Sports

-Kish Island hosts the Fajr International Squash Championship, which is part of the Professional Squash Association's annual tour.
+Kish Island hosts the Fajr International Squash Championship, part of the Professional Squash Association's annual tour.
 Kish also holds Iran's Traditional and Heroic Games Contests.
 Kish is home to a multi-purpose stadium seating 1,200 spectators.
 Water sports are offered in Kish.
 Kish Island has hosted the 2006 Asian Beach Volleyball Championship.

 Kish was host to an officially sanctioned FIVB beach volleyball event, the Kish Island Open 2016.
 Qualification rounds at the 2017 FIVB Beach Volleyball World Tour event took place on Kish.

-The island held Kish beach Games 2023 through private budget.
+The island held Kish beach Games 2023 through a private budget.

 Major Kish Island projects

 International Oil Bourse

 The International Oil Bourse is a commodity exchange which opened in 2008.